reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 ## Conclusion

-We discussed how we can define conditional Cypress tests based on feature flags as part of this article.
+As part of this article, we discussed how we can define conditional Cypress tests based on feature flags.
 We also made use of `cypress-ld-control` to set and remove flags for certain users.
 We have also used the LaunchDarkly client instance in Cypress tests to read the flag value for specific users.
 We also saw how these features support the two primary test techniques of conditional execution and controlled flag.
-In this blog post, we predominantly saw how we can target features using individual user IDs.
+In this blog post, we mainly saw how we can target features using individual user IDs.

 Feature flags are frequently seen as either a tool for product managers or engineers.
 In actuality, it's both.
 Flags can help product managers better manage releases by synchronizing launch timings and enhancing the effectiveness of the feedback loop.
 DevOps and software development teams can benefit from their ability to cut costs and increase productivity.